 How to Close an LLC: Everything You Need to Know

 How to close an LLC is a topic that many limited liability company owners who are thinking about retirement want to learn more about.
-3 min read
+6 min read

-2. How to Close an LLC
+How to close an LLC?

 To close an LLC, the members need to surrender the authority of the company to do business.
 They can do this by sending a complete Articles of Dissolution to the secretary of state.
 However, filing these dissolution papers is one part of closing a limited liability company.
 The LLC is registered with the state where the articles of organization were filed.
 Dissolution resolution, Articles of dissolution, and IRS form 966 are required to cancel a LLC.
 Read our step by step process below and get help from an UpCounsel lawyer once you are ready.

 If you don't dissolve a limited liability company properly, you could face personal liability for the following: